JamesGotsell/PupsAndCupsIOSapp/README.md

 ## Purpose

 Pups & Cups enables customers to:
+- Register for an account or log in with existing credentials
+- Discover and join loyalty programs at participating businesses
-- Earn points through purchases at Pups & Cups locations
+- Earn points through purchases at partner locations
 - Scan QR codes at physical locations to record transactions
-- Track transaction history
+- Track transaction history across all memberships
 - Redeem rewards using accumulated points
-- Progress through membership tiers (Bronze → Silver → Gold → Platinum)
+- Manage their profile and view account stats

 ## Architecture